tommichael88/booktomnyc/ServiceAgreement.md

 Any damages, losses, or liabilities arising from the Service Provider's work shall not exceed the amount the Client paid for those services.

 ## 8. Quality of Work and Guarantee
-The Service Provider commits to performing services that meet the agreed-upon standards and benchmarks as outlined in [specific section or annex detailing the standards].
+The Service Provider commits to performing services that meet the agreed-upon standards and benchmarks as outlined throughout.
 The Service Provider guarantees the quality of the work for a period of 30 days from the completion date.

 If, within this 30-day period, the work does not meet the specified standards or a previously addressed problem reoccurs due to no fault of the Client or external factors (e.g., natural disasters, third-party interventions), the Service Provider agrees to return and rectify the issue.